faerber-lab/SemRepo/usecase/README.md

-## Reproducibility and Sustainability of Research Software - Use Case
+## Reproducibility and Sustainability of Research Software — Use Case

 ### Overview
-Reproducibility in computational research depends not only on the availability of code, but also on whether repositories remain maintained and usable over time, which is closely tied to software sustainability.
-SemRepo enables large-scale auditing by linking publications to GitHub repositories and exposing signals such as issues, commits, contributors, stars, and forks in a unified graph, allowing systematic detection of inactive or weakly maintained software without ad hoc API queries or manual inspection.
+Reproducibility in computational research depends not just on code availability, but on whether repositories remain maintained and usable over time.
+This is closely tied to _software sustainability_.
+SemRepo enables large-scale auditing by linking publications to GitHub repositories and exposing signals such as issues, commits, contributors, stars, and forks in a unified graph, supporting systematic detection of inactive or weakly maintained research software.

 ### Methodology
-we conduct a reproducibility-auditing study on 20,000 research repositories from SemRepo, linked through LPWC.
-We operationalize sustainability using maintenance, activity, and community uptake signals directly computed via SPARQL queries.
-Prior work identifies key indicators of repository health, including development activity (commits), community engagement (contributors), and maintenance responsiveness (issue resolution).
-We compute three groups of indicators per repository:
+We analyze 20,000 research-linked repositories from SemRepo.
+Following prior work [[1]](https://link.springer.com/article/10.1007/s10664-026-10846-y), we define key indicators of repository health: development activity (commits), community engagement (contributors), and maintenance responsiveness (issue resolution).

+Using the SemRepo SPARQL endpoint, we compute three indicator groups per repository:

-- *Issue Closure Rate*: proportion of closed issues, proxying maintenance responsiveness.
+- *Issue Closure Rate*: proportion of closed issues, indicating maintenance responsiveness
-- *Activity Indicators*: commits and contributors, capturing development intensity and continuity~\cite{Chelkowski2016InequalitiesOSS,Linaker2026OSSHealth}.
+- *Activity Indicators*: commits and contributors, capturing development intensity and continuity [[1](https://link.springer.com/article/10.1007/s10664-026-10846-y), [2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0152976)]
-- *Popularity Metrics*: stars and forks, reflecting community uptake and visibility.
+- *Popularity Metrics*: stars and forks, reflecting community uptake and visibility

-We provide all resources for this use case: the [20k subset dataset + key indicators](./semrepo-20k.csv) and the [analysis source code](./reproducibility-auditing.ipynb).

-The following is SPARQL code to harvest the 20k subset dataset directly from the SPARQL endpoint:
+The SPARQL queries below extract the 20k subset and compute these health indicators:
 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX dct: <http://purl.org/dc/terms/>